vincentchoqueuse/personal_website/_sources/tutorials/c_numpy.rst.txt

         }
     }

-Then, we need to create a shared library by running the following command in your terminal
+Then, we need to create a shared library by running the following command in your terminal.

 .. code ::